Skip to main content

 When preventing unwanted AI bot access to Zoom sessions, consider strategies already developed for avoiding “Zoombombing” by unwanted or malicious human users.
 These strategies are outlined at Checklist: Keep Your Zoom Meeting Secure.

-Below are two Zoom features to consider using when setting up Zoom meetings.
+Below are several Zoom features to consider using when setting up Zoom meetings.

 Find details about this option at Require Authentication to Join Zoom Meetings